Facebook investors left guessing after Nasdaq glitch

 "Nasdaq's delay in passing back executions is causing a lot of heartburn on the Street," said one source.
 "We had to tell clients we didn't get the print back," said another.

 Nasdaq officials did not return repeated calls for comment.
-In a note to traders, the exchange operator, Nasdaq OMX Group, said at 1:57 p.m.
+In a note to traders, the exchange operator, Nasdaq OMX Group (NDAQ.O), said at 1:57 p.m.
 Eastern Daylight Time that trade execution messages were finally delivered to brokers and market makers.
 The stock started trading about 11:30 a.m.

 Later the exchange said it intended to reach a resolution on orders entered from 11 a.m. to 11:30 p.m.
 ET through an "offline matching process."